Design a living room in contemporary style with AI

 • Pairing cool-toned grays with warm brass — pick a temperature and commit.

 Primary functions.
 Hosting guests, relaxing, watching TV or reading, and often serving as the first room visitors see.
-Must feel inviting within two seconds of entering.
+The layout should support the room's real circulation and everyday use.

 Contemporary vs. Modern

-See Modern Living Room →
+See Modern for a living room →

 Contemporary vs. Scandinavian

-See Scandinavian Living Room →
+See Scandinavian for a living room →

 What is a contemporary living room?